scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 1 minute
 - **Damage Type:** bludgeoning

 You create a crushing gravity well covering a 7x7 tile area centered on a point in range you can see.
 All loose objects are pulled towards the center, destroying mundane items.
-Any creature that enters the gravity well for the first time this round or starts their turn there make a Strength save against your spellcasting roll.
-On failure they are pulled into the center of the gravity well taking 2 wounds and 2 wound die in bludgeoning damage.
-On success they take no damage and their move and sprint speeds are reduced to 1 and cannot be improved.
-Creatures in the center take an additional wound and wound die in bludgeoning damage at the start of their turn.
+Any creature that enters the area for the first time or ends their turn their makes a Strength save against your spellcasting roll.
+On fail they are pulled to the center of the gravity well and take 2/2 in bludgeoning damage, being restrained until the end of their turn on a critical.
+Creatures inside the area cannot take the shift action and have a move and sprint speed of 1 that cannot be improved.

+The center of the gravity well bends space so that any number of creatures can occupy the same space.
 Any mundane ranged attacks made over the gravity well automatically fail, being destroyed.

-The radius of the gravity well increases by 1 and you add 1 wound die to each source of damage for every level cast above 7th.
+The radius of the gravity well increases by 1 and you add 0/1 in bludgeoning damage for every level cast above 7th.

 ### Eighth Level